bdelanghe/git-ast/docs/OVERVIEW.md

 ## 3. Key Technologies & Concepts

 *   **Tree-sitter:** The core parsing library.
 It generates CSTs from source code, handling syntax errors gracefully and preserving comments, which is crucial for round-tripping code accurately.
 It supports multiple languages via grammars.
-*   **Code Formatters (e.g., `dprint`, `rustfmt`, `prettier`):** Used in the `smudge` process to generate human-readable, consistently formatted code from the AST/CST. `dprint` is a potential candidate due to its pluggable nature and Rust implementation.
+*   **Code Formatters (e.g., `dprint`):** Used in the `smudge` process to generate human-readable, consistently formatted code from the AST/CST. **[`dprint`](https://dprint.dev/) is the primary choice** due to its speed, pluggable nature supporting multiple languages via WASM plugins, and Rust implementation, aligning well with the potential use of Rust for the core tooling.
-*   **AST Serialization:** A deterministic format (like JSON or S-expressions) is needed to store the AST/CST in Git blobs reliably.
+*   **AST Serialization:** A deterministic format (like JSON, S-expression, or potentially a binary format like CBOR for efficiency) is needed to store the AST/CST in Git blobs reliably.
 Consistency is key to avoid phantom diffs.
-*   **AST Fencing (Proposed):** A mechanism using special comments (e.g., `// git-ast:begin wip`) to mark sections of syntactically incomplete code.
-This would allow developers to commit work-in-progress without causing the `clean` filter to fail parsing, treating fenced blocks as raw text within the AST structure.
+*   **AST Fencing (Proposed):** A mechanism using special comments (e.g., `// git-ast:fence:start-wip` and `// git-ast:fence:end-wip`) to mark sections of syntactically incomplete or intentionally non-parseable code.
+This allows developers to commit work-in-progress without causing the `clean` filter to fail parsing.
+The filter would treat fenced blocks as opaque strings or special nodes within the AST structure, preserving them but not parsing their content.
+This addresses the practical need to commit WIP code while maintaining the integrity of the AST for parseable sections.
 *   **Jujutsu (`jj`) (Potential Integration):**
     *   `git-ast` could integrate *with* `jj`, leveraging its potentially more advanced features or plugin system.
     *   `git-ast` could reuse components *from* `jj`'s Apache 2.0 licensed Rust codebase (e.g., its commit graph logic, revision sets, merge algorithms) to accelerate development.